tomichj/influx/README.md

 ### What does the install task do?

-* Installs an initializer: `config/initializers/influx.rb`
+* Installs and configures an initializer: `config/initializers/influx.rb`
 * Add a route to mount the StripeEvent engine: `mount StripeEvent::Engine => '/hooks/stripe'`